 IBM Q was launched in 2017 as an initiative to develop commercial quantum computers for science and business.
 So far, they’ve built and tested two machines –

-Compared to previous quantum machines, the 20-qubit processor has nearly twice the coherence time.
-It has an average coherence time of 90 microseconds, whereas the previous generation quantum processor had an average of 50 microseconds.
+The 20-qubit processor has nearly twice the coherence time of previous quantum machines.
+Its average coherence time is 90 microseconds, compared to 50 microseconds for the previous generation.
 The system is developed to scale; a 50-qubit prototype yields similar performance.

 They have also developed the Quantum Information Software Kit (QISkit) open for public use.
 It allows you to execute quantum circuit-based experimental programs on a quantum circuit simulator running on the Cloud or a laptop.